alexgisby/Assets/README.md

 - PHP to have shell_exec() permission
 - Java on host machine (to run compilers)
 - Both .jar compiler files to have exec permissions (most errors will come from that)
+- **Good quality JS and CSS!** : Your CSS and Javascript should pass validation / JSLint.
+If they don't, the compilers will throw warnings. **Twitter Bootstrap will not compile for this reason!**

 ## How does it do it?